Sick Employee Unfairly Dismissed for Going to the Pub

 The judge agreed with the employee that he had been unfairly dismissed, finding amongst other things that:

-• The investigation was one that no reasonable employer would have undertaken.
+• The investigation was one which no reasonable employer would have undertaken.
 Apart from an investigation meeting with the employee, in which a key witness took an active part which should not have happened, there was no real investigation into the matter.
-No written accounts were taken, which led to confusion over dates and times, and no statements from witnesses, such as the driver of the Company wagon.
+No written accounts were taken, which led to confusion over dates and times and no statements from witnesses, such as the driver of the Company

 • There was no rule the employer could point to which says that an employee cannot socialise in whatever way they deem appropriate whilst absent from work through illness.
 The employer made a gross assumption, without evidence, that the employee should not be at the Social Club because of the nature of his condition.